James C. Brewster

-On December 31, 1850, Brewster and some his followers are listed in the 1850 United States Census at Socorro, New Mexico Territory.
-His occupation is listed as "Mormon Prophet."
+On December 31, 1850, Brewster and 32 of his followers were listed in the 1850 United States census at Socorro, New Mexico Territory.
+His occupation was listed as "Mormon Prophet".

 There were disagreements between Brewster and Goodale and among the other members of the church on the journey to Bashan, and most of Brewster's followers, including Olive Oatman and her family, deserted Brewster.
 Some survived the desert journey and drifted into Southern California and settled there; others returned home.
 Few publicly spoke about it.
-Years later, Brewster was reported to have headed for California teaching spiritualism and then disappeared.

-In actuality, Brewster returned with his family to Litchfield, Illinois, where he taught school.
+Brewster returned with his family to Litchfield, Illinois, where he taught school.
 He joined the Union Army at Springfield, Illinois and was wounded in battle.
 In poor health, he then joined the Invalid Corps and worked at a hospital.
 During the Reconstruction Era, he followed his brother, Orlando Hamlet Brewster, to Louisiana, where James taught at a school for African Americans in Ouachita Parish and attempted to farm with them.
 Orlando had a role in the disputed presidential election of Rutherford B. Hayes and both Brewster brothers left Louisiana.

-Brewster headed back initially to Illinois.
+Brewster then headed back initially to Illinois.
 He found odd jobs such working as a "hack driver" in Minnesota.
 His health was poor, actually due to tuberculosis, and was forced to find jobs as an orderly or "office boy."
 He said he was unable to do manual labor.
 He applied for a federal disability pension in 1880 and eventually was admitted to the National Home for Disabled Volunteer Soldiers Northwestern Branch, at Wauwatosa, Wisconsin, where he died at the age of 82 years.
 He is buried at Wood National Cemetery in Milwaukee, as "Pvt Jas Brewster, CO K, 22 ILL, INF."

 The Soldiers Home record has him listed as a Protestant.
 No further prophecy from him is known in the six decades of anonymity following the collapse of his ministry in the New Mexico desert in 1851.